Aluminium smelting: Cell components

 Electrolyte: The electrolyte is a molten bath of cryolite (Na_{3}AlF_{6}) and dissolved alumina.
 Cryolite is a good solvent for alumina with low melting point, satisfactory viscosity, and low vapour pressure.
 Its density is also lower than that of liquid aluminium (2 vs 2.3 g/cm^{3}), which allows natural separation of the product from the salt at the bottom of the cell.
-The cryolite ratio (NaF/AlF_{3}) in pure cryolite is 3, with a melting temperature of 1010 °C, and it forms a eutectic with 11% alumina at 960 °C. In industrial cells the cryolite ratio is kept between 2 and 3 to decrease its melting temperature to 940–980 °C.
+The cryolite ratio (NaF/AlF_{3}) in pure cryolite is 3, with a melting temperature of 1010 C, and it forms a eutectic mixture with 11% alumina at 960 C. In industrial cells the cryolite ratio is kept between 2 and 3 to decrease its melting temperature to 940–980 C.

-Cathode: Carbon cathodes are essentially made of anthracite, graphite and petroleum coke, which are calcined at around 1200 °C and crushed and sieved prior to being used in cathode manufacturing.
+Cathode: Carbon cathodes are essentially made of anthracite, graphite and petroleum coke, which are calcined at around 1200 C and crushed and sieved prior to being used in cathode manufacturing.
 Aggregates are mixed with coal-tar pitch, formed, and baked.
 Carbon purity is not as stringent as for anode, because metal contamination from cathode is not significant.
 Carbon cathode must have adequate strength, good electrical conductivity and high resistance to wear and sodium penetration.
 Anthracite cathodes have higher wear resistance and slower creep with lower amplitude [15] than graphitic and graphitized petroleum coke cathodes.
 Instead, dense cathodes with more graphitic order have higher electrical conductivity, lower energy consumption [14], and lower swelling due to sodium penetration.
 Swelling results in early and non-uniform deterioration of cathode blocks.

 Anode: Carbon anodes have a specific situation in aluminium smelting and depending on the type of anode, aluminium smelting is divided in two different technologies; "Soderberg" and "prebaked" anodes.
 Anodes are also made of petroleum coke, mixed with coal-tar-pitch, followed by forming and baking at elevated temperatures.
 The quality of anode affects technological, economical and environmental aspects of aluminium production.
 Energy efficiency is related to the nature of anode materials, as well as the porosity of baked anodes.
-Around 10% of cell power is consumed to overcome the electrical resistance of prebaked anode (50–60 μΩm).
+Around 10% of cell power is lost to the electrical resistance of the prebaked anode (resistivity of 50–60 μΩ m).
 Carbon is consumed more than theoretical value due to a low current efficiency and non-electrolytic consumption.
 Inhomogeneous anode quality due to the variation in raw materials and production parameters also affects its performance and the cell stability.